Essential Home Recording Studio Equipment List For Beginners

 Other than the price of a studio monitor, there are also other aspects such as the shape or the size of the monitors you need to consider.
 A bigger studio monitor will reproduce the low frequencies better than a small one.

 If you are like most home studio owners, most of your recordings will involve a microphone.
+If you are also interested in Best Microphone for Choirs, we have an article for that.

 To do this, you will need to get a good dynamic or condenser mic.